MA Small Business Development Center

 • Quaboag Valley Chamber of Commerce is the leading advocate for business and community development in the Quaboag Valley and provides members with a voice in political, social and economic issues.
 It serves the towns of Belchertown, Brimfield, Brookfield, East Brookfield, Holland, Monson, North Brookfield, Palmer, Wales, Ware, Warren and West Brookfield.

-• Revere Chamber of Commerce exists to promote civic responsibility; to further a better understanding between the public and business people; to encourage a close personal and business relationship among the business people of the City; to encourage and develop a healthy environment for business in the City; to enhance the purchasing power of the public; to cooperate with any governmental unit or agency to effectuate the foregoing purposes; and to work so that in the end, the City of Revere will continue to be a better place in which to live and work.
+• Revere Chamber of Commerce promotes civic responsibility to further a better understanding between the public and business people; encourages a close personal and business relationship among the business people; encourages and develops a healthy environment for business; so that Revere will continue to be a better place in which to live and work.

 • Rockport Chamber of Commerce is a member organization serving the North Shore town of Rockport.